nuejs/nue/packages/templates/nuejs.org/docs/markdown-syntax.md

 # Markdown syntax
-Nue uses an extended Markdown syntax called Nuemark for authoring web pages.
+Nue uses an extended Markdown syntax called "Nuemark" for authoring web pages.
 You write content in Markdown files with a `.md` extension, and Nue transforms them into semantic HTML.

 This guide covers basic content authoring: headings, paragraphs, formatting, links, images, and code blocks.
 The syntax you use for writing text.